Laura Millar's Blog

 I styled these lovely models who were hostesses for a Claridges Hotel Awards Ceremony in Mayfair.
 I supplied the costumes by pulling together black flapper dresses, long beads, black bob wigs and feathered head bands.
 I made a huge black ostrich feather fan which was used when ushering up the celebrity winners on stage.

-Classic magazine article from the era - promoting the Hollywood Starlet look...
-Great finger waving and pin-curls!
+Classic magazine article from the era - promoting the Hollywood Starlet look... love the finger waving and pin-curls!
+My trials and demos are below on practice doll heads:

 Perfect Clara Bow lips... this colour and darker...